 Something appeared to be going on in town, as people were in costumes and hanging out at the park.
 A carnival was set up with several booths.

 Luckily, we found a hostel office and the owner took us down the street to a tall building.
 He led us up the stairs to a third-floor apartment.
-It was nice, clean and had huge windows that we could open up to hang our drying laundry from.
+It was nice, clean and had huge windows which we could open up to hang our wet laundry from.
 My feet weren’t very happy about going up and down stairs, but it seemed every place we stayed was up at least one flight of stairs.

 We returned to the park by the river looking for food, maybe even a nice lunch.
 Unfortunately, it was siesta time.
 No one seemed to be resting, except for the business owners!
 Luckily, we found a tapas bar which was just closing.
 They were nice enough to give us tortilla potata, coffee and red wine to take out to the park.
-Tortilla Potata was becoming a staple of our camino; a kind of egg and potato pie which sometimes had peppers and even ham.
+Tortilla Potata was becoming a staple of our Camino; a kind of egg and potato pie which sometimes had peppers and even ham.

 We ran into the brothers from Minnesota as we were looking in a museum.
 They were exploring town as well.
-Our days were numbered with them, as they would be taking a bus ahead on the camino soon.
+Our days were numbered with them, as they would be taking a bus ahead on the Camino soon.

 Festival San Juan Martir y Santa Maria La Real

-Scott and I found out that the reason so many people were in town was because it was a three day festival!
+Scott and I found out that the reason so many people were in town was because it was a three-day festival!

 People were celebrating everywhere.
 We saw a group of teenagers who had made a fire on the sidewalk with their trash and they were sitting around it in a circle talking!